SNodeC/snode.c/docs/ai/openai/codex/codex-backend-reference-app.md

 `main()` performs this ordering:

 1. initialize `core::SNodeC`;
-2. create a `std::unique_ptr<ai::openai::codex::stdio::Client>`;
-3. move it into `backend::BackendCore`;
+2. directly construct `backend::BackendCore<stdio::Client>`;
-4. create and listen with the Unix socket server;
+3. create and listen with the Unix socket server;
-5. start `BackendCore`, then enter the SNode.C event loop;
+4. start `BackendCore`, then enter the SNode.C event loop;
-6. destroy the socket server and all contexts;
+5. destroy the socket server and all contexts;
-7. destroy `BackendCore`, which stops and destroys the App Server client; and
+6. destroy `BackendCore`, whose non-template runtime stops before its directly owned App Server client is destroyed; and
-8. perform the final idempotent `core::SNodeC::free()` cleanup.
+7. perform the final idempotent `core::SNodeC::free()` cleanup.

 This construction order prevents an accepted context from outliving the backend.
 Frontend callbacks additionally use weak lifetime gates.
 Disconnecting